andretavare5/blog/content/blog/2022/06/06/hunting-privateLoader-pay-per-install-service.md

 ## Detecting The Malware

 This uncommon string decryption technique can be leveraged to write a [Yara](https://github.com/VirusTotal/yara) rule for detection and hunting purposes.
-To reduce the number of false positives and increase the rule performance, we can add a plaintext unicode string [used on the C2 communication](https://www.zscaler.com/blogs/security-research/peeking-privateloader) and a few minor conditions.
+To reduce the number of false positives and increase the rule performance, we can add some plaintext unicode strings [used on the C2 communication](https://www.zscaler.com/blogs/security-research/peeking-privateloader) and a few minor conditions.
 Here's the rule:

 <br />
 {{< gist andretavare5 9d8eb659946ff509d9987c9be4031bb6 >}}

-After running this rule on VirusTotal retro hunting, I got over 1.7k samples on a 1 year timeframe.
+After running this rule on VirusTotal retro hunting, I got over 1k samples on a 1 year timeframe.
 By manually analyzing some of the matches, I couldn't find any false positives.
 As a first attempt of hunting and detecting PrivateLoader, this rule seems to yield good results.

 ## Decrypting The Strings